Accommodation · Last updated 2 June 2026

 Not every La Linea hotel is set up for families.
 Here is what to check before booking:

-• Family or triple rooms: Spanish hotel rooms tend to be smaller than UK ones.
-Ask specifically about room size
+• Family or triple rooms: Spanish hotel rooms can be smaller than you expect.
+If you are travelling with two or more children, ask specifically about room dimensions

-• Breakfast included: A Spanish hotel breakfast with toast, juice, fruit and coffee saves you time and money in the morning
+• Breakfast included: A Spanish hotel breakfast with toast, juice, fruit, and coffee saves time and money in the morning

 Insider tip

-Book directly with the hotel by phone or email, not through Booking.com.
-Many La Linea hotels offer 10 to 15% lower rates for direct bookings because they avoid the commission.
-Your Spanish does not need to be perfect, most reception staff speak some English.
+Try booking directly with the hotel by phone or email rather than through a major OTA.
+Many La Linea hotels offer 10 to 15% lower rates for direct bookings because they avoid the platform commission.
+Your Spanish does not need to be perfect.
+Reception staff near the border generally speak some English.

 Where in La Linea Should Families Stay?

-La Linea is small enough that location is not a huge deal, but there are two main zones for families:
+La Linea is compact enough that location rarely makes or breaks a stay, but two zones suit families differently:

 How Does This Compare to Gibraltar Hotels?